-The Internal Auditors had carried out internal audit review on the Procurement and Payment processes of Syarikat Bukit Granite Sdn Bhd with the relevant audit reports prepared and submitted for AC's review in its meeting in February 2013.
-It was reported that the said processes were adequate and in accordance with the respective established standard operating procedures.
+The Internal Auditors had carried out internal audit review on the Project Planning process of Syarikat Bukit Granite Sdn Bhd with the relevant audit report prepared and submitted for review by the AC.
+It was reported that the said process was adequate and in accordance with the existing standard operating procedures.